Intersec/pyvenv-activate/README.md

 [manual virtual environment](#setup-venv-path-file) projects.

-Unlike `pipenv shell` or `poetry shell`, the virtual environment is directly loaded in the current Shell environment and thus it will not start a new sub-shell when the virtual environment is activated.
+Unlike `pipenv shell` or `poetry shell`, the virtual environment is directly loaded in the current Shell environment and thus it doe not start a new sub-shell when the virtual environment is activated.

-For [Pipenv](https://github.com/pypa/pipenv) projects, similar to `pipenv run` or `pipenv shell`, when a `.env` is present, it will be loaded when the virtual environment is activated.
+For [Pipenv](https://github.com/pypa/pipenv) projects, similarly to `pipenv run` or `pipenv shell`, when a `.env` is present, it is loaded when the virtual environment is activated.

 Of course, in order to load the different environments, [Pipenv](https://github.com/pypa/pipenv) or